 R is for Rocking Chair

-Given the spindles our top tip for painting your rocking chair is to try a paint sprayer.
-They can spray chalk or mineral paint as well as standard furniture paint and you have more control over the amount of drippage.
+Given the spindles, a top tip for painting your rocking chair is to try a paint sprayer.
+They can spray mineral or chalk paint as well as standard furniture paint and you have more control over the amount of drippage.
 For something like this, once you get the hang of it you’ll probably find you achieve a better finish.

 S is for Serving Tray

-S is for Serving Tray because frankly no one uses these as serving trays anymore.
-We like the look of a whole bunch of vintage serving trays displayed on a wall, similar to the suggestion about your mismatched dish plates earlier in the alphabet, but we also have a How to Guide from Bramble & Berries about how to use paint and decoupage to create a unique piece of wall art out of just one serving tray.
-You can check it out here.
+There has been a trend recently for using a whole bunch of vintage serving trays displayed on a wall, similar to the suggestion about your mismatched dish plates earlier in the alphabet, but we also have a How-to Guide from Bramble & Berries about how to use paint and decoupage to create a unique piece of wall art out of just one serving tray.

 T is for Table